 - Find another family who may be attending the event and ask them to “adopt” your student.
 They can make a special point of seeking your student out, perhaps deliver a card from you, perhaps take them out to dinner to celebrate or accompany them to the event.

 - Consider whether you know any other family members or friends in the area who might be able to attend in your place.

 - Ask your student to take lots of pictures, or to ask others for their pictures, to send to you.

-- Ask whether the event was videotaped and whether you can obtain a copy of the tape.
-Sometimes colleges will tape an event for their archives and would be willing to make a copy for you.
-If a videotape is available, ask your student to sit and watch the tape with you when he comes home.
-He can narrate and share the experience with you.
+- Ask whether the event was recorded and whether you can obtain a copy.
+Sometimes colleges will record an event for their archives and would be willing to make a copy for you.
+If a recording is available, ask your student to sit and watch it with you when they come home.
+They can narrate and share the experience with you.

-- Recognize that, although your student will undoubtedly miss you being there, he has probably developed a circle of close friends and contacts who will support him.
+- Recognize that, although your student will undoubtedly miss you being there, they have probably developed a circle of close friends and contacts who will support them.
 Part of the college experience is expanding the circle of support beyond the immediate family.
-No one will ever take your place, but your student is gaining the ability to turn to others in his life for support and encouragement.
+No one will ever take your place, but your student is gaining the ability to turn to others in their life for support and encouragement.

 - Remind yourself that your disappointment is two-fold.
 You may be worried that your student will miss your presence, and you are also disappointed for yourself.
 You want to be there to share the experience.
 Acknowledge your personal disappointment.
 It is valid and real.

 If, throughout your student’s elementary and high school career, you were the parent who faithfully attended every event in which your child participated, missing an important event at college may be a new and emotionally difficult experience.
 Knowing that this may be only the first of many such occasions in the future is of little comfort.
 Recognizing that there are ways that you can still show your student support may help.
 Remember that your student is gaining a sense of independence and understanding.
 They know you care – even from afar.